 While printing an extended dataset, Microsoft Excel normally breaks it into different pages.
 You can also print a large one on one page.
 But it generally congests all the data.
 So page breaks are a good choice.
 Adding page number to broken pages help them track for later purposes.
 You can add these numbers in headers, footers, or cells.
 Although it is not as straightforward as other Microsoft Office applications, Excel still has many features while adding page numbers.
 This article will discuss how to insert a page number in the Excel cell and footer if you don’t want one in the header.

-2 Suitable Examples to Insert Page Number in Excel Cell and Not in Header
+Insert Page Number in Excel Cell Not in Header: 2 Suitable Examples

 As mentioned above, there are three places you can add page numbers in Excel.
 If you do not want to add a page number to the page header, you can add one to an Excel cell on the page, or you can insert one in the footer.
 We will be going over both of the cases for the following dataset.

 1. Inserting Page Number in Excel Cell

 If you want to insert the page number in an Excel cell, you need to use the help of VBA.
 Microsoft Visual Basic for Applications (VBA) is Microsoft’s Event Driven Programming Language.
 To use this feature you first need to have the Developer tab showing on your ribbon.
 Click here to see how you can show the Developer tab on your ribbon.

 Once you have that, follow these detailed steps to insert the page number in Excel cells and not in the header.